Conformal blocks and rational normal curves: Introduction

 \begin{theorem} For any $d \le n-3$ there is an isomorphism $V_{d,n}\ChowQ\text{SL}_{d+1}\cong\M_{0,n}$, and for any effective linearization $L$ on $V_{d,n}$ there is a birational morphism $\varphi : \M_{0,n} \rightarrow V_{d,n}\quotient_L\text{SL}_{d+1}$ extending $\mathcal{M}_{0,n}~\widetilde{\rightarrow}~U_{d,n}/\text{SL}_{d+1}$.\end{theorem}

-We prove this in \S\ref{section:chow} by adapting ideas from \cite{GG10} to show that $\M_{0,n}$ admits a morphism to $\text{Chow}((\mathbb{P}^d)^n)$ which is an isomorphism onto its image, $V_{d,n}\ChowQ \text{SL}_{d+1}$.
-The statement about GIT quotients then follows from Kapranov's result that the Chow quotient maps to all GIT quotients.
-We provide an explicit description of $\varphi$ in \S\ref{section:modular}, compute which F-curves it contracts in \S\ref{section:Fcurves}, and show that it factors through Hassett's space of weighted pointed curves $\M_{0,L}$ in Proposition \ref{prop:Hassett}.
+We prove this by adapting ideas from \cite{GG11} to show that $\M_{0,n}$ admits a map to $\text{Chow}((\mathbb{P}^d)^n)$ that is an isomorphism onto its image, $V_{d,n}\ChowQ \text{SL}_{d+1}$.
+The statement about GIT quotients then follows from Kapranov's general result on Chow and GIT quotients.
+We provide an explicit description of $\varphi$ in \S\ref{section:modular}, compute which F-curves it contracts in \S\ref{section:Fcurves}, and show that it factors through Hassett's space of weighted pointed curves $\M_{0,L}$ in Proposition \ref{prop:factor}.